fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2025/syllabus.md

 ## Quiz
-Quiz3 will cover logical operators and loops.
+Quiz4 will cover loops and arrays.
 ## Course schedule

 <!---